- Kate Green MP, Chair, APPG for Travellers, Gypsies and Roma

 - John Batty, Chief Inspector, Thames Valley Police

 - Cllr Ric Pallister OBE, South Somerset District Council (event chair)

 - Dawn Taylor, Cheshire and Warrington Traveller Team Manager, Cheshire West and Chester Council

-- Neil Whittaker, Chair, National Association for Planning Enforcement, Planning Associate, Ivy Legal
+- Neill Whittaker, Chair, National Association for Planning Enforcement, Planning Associate, Ivy Legal

 - Heather Stevens, Principal Policy Planner, East Hampshire District Council